auroral-ui/hexo-theme-aurora-docs/docs/guide/plugins.md

 ## Multiple Authors

+This plugin supports multi-author, this feature is designed for multi-author blogs or communities.

+The concept is like this, as the default author, there is no need to write the author over and over in every post's markdown file.
+Therefore, in the [site configure](/guide/configuration.html#site-configs), there is an author property to set the default blog author.
+Once that is set, all your posts will inherit the default author, unless specified.

-This support different author for each article.
+To setup different author for each article.
 There are two ways to setup authors for an article.

+> Since [`v1.2.x`](https://github.com/auroral-ui/hexo-theme-aurora/releases/tag/v1.2.0) author supports more properties.

 **Method 1** - Configure the `author` attribute in the **Front-Meta** in the article's markdown file.